TheCrafters001/User-Account-System/README.md

 A simple user account system.
 Using PHP, HTML, and W3.CSS.

 ## Notice
 This project has been discontenued.
-It will no longer recived updates.
+It is no longer receiving updates from me.

 ## Information
 This is a fork of [PHP MySQL Login System](https://www.tutorialrepublic.com/php-tutorial/php-mysql-login-system.php) by [Tutorial Republic](https://www.tutorialrepublic.com/).
 This project uses W3.CSS and that is a free CSS Framework by W3Schools.
 This website us under the [![](https://flat.badgen.net/badge/license/GNU%20GPL%20V3/orange)](https://github.com/TheCrafters001/User-Account-System/blob/master/LICENSE)